 Low impact exercises are always a smart idea.
 Runners are susceptible to a host of stresses on their joints and bones and elliptical machines provide the cardiovascular benefits of running, but in a way that is gentler on the body.
 Plus, you’ll burn calories and increase endurance.
 Like your treadmill, the elliptical has several speeds and resistance levels that provide diversity.
 It’s a complete workout too—hitting the lower body and the upper body.
 We recommend starting with a brisk, five-minute warm-up period and then increasing resistance and incline by one or two levels every two to three minutes thereafter.
 Experiment with speed and intensity, lowering one and increasing another depending on your exertion level.
 Though exhausting, an elliptical workout can be sustained a bit longer than some cardio, so 30-40 minutes may actually seem manageable.

 If you are one of the unfortunate who take a fall or get an injury during the winter, then contact JAG-ONE Physical Therapy for expert help.
-Our locations all over New Jersey and New York make it easy to get back on your feet or improve your physical fitness in no time at all.
+Our locations all over New York, New Jersey, and Pennsylvania make it easy to get back on your feet or improve your physical fitness in no time at all.